 3. Altar of Augustan Peace (Ara Pacis Augustae)

-The altar of Augustan Peace was built by the Roman senate during the 13th century BCE to honor Emperor Augustus, who was returning from a successful campaign in Spain and Gaul.
-On its completion in the 9th century BCE, it was arguably one of the finest pieces of Roman art and sculpture, and a huge leap in the Roman era portraiture.
+Building of the altar of Augustan Peace was commissioned by the Roman senate on July 4, 13 BC to honor Emperor Augustus, who was returning from a successful campaign in Spain and Gaul.
+On its completion on January 30, 9 BC, it was arguably one of the finest pieces of Roman art and sculpture, and a huge leap in the Roman era portraiture.
 Surrounded by high walls, Ara Pacis has two entrances – one on the east and another on the other side.
 Almost all the outer and inner walls have been carved into beautiful sculptures and decorative friezes.
 But it is the decoration on the exterior of precinct walls that stand out, along with depictions of a procession of Imperial house members on the north and south wall.
 The east and west walls are carved with sculptures that highlight themes of peace and Roman civic rituals.
 The Romans enjoyed a period of remarkable peace during the reign of Augustus, and the altar itself became symbolic to Pax (meaning peace), something that Augustus was able to maintain for a significantly large period of his regime.

 2. Column of Trajan